Being a vegetarian or vegan definitely has its benefits, such as a lowered risk of heart disease, high blood pressure, and some cancers.

 It's important to make sure that you eat a wide variety of fruits and vegetables, since they all contain different nutrients.

-A simple way to do this is to make sure that you’re eating fruits and vegetables that are all different colors of the rainbow.
+A simple way to do this is to make sure that you're eating fruits and veggies that are all different colors of the rainbow.
 Think red tomatoes, yellow squash, green kale, orange pumpkin, and purple eggplant.

 4) You're Sweet Enough!

 Watch your sugar intake when following a vegan or vegetarian diet.
 If you want to satisfy your sweet tooth, grab a piece of low-sugar impact fruit (berries make a great choice) or replace refined sugar with monk fruit, birch tree-derived xylitol, or stevia.
 You can even use a dash of cinnamon or pure vanilla extract!